mattbillard/interview-inrhythm-react-router-redux-typescript/README.md

 * Create a basic typeahead for the stock ticker input
 * UI/UX improvements of your choice
 * Adding links to balance sheet, cashflow, and income statement information (can be displayed on a new page, modal, etc)
+* Write tests
 * Improve TypeScript of the application

 ---

-## Troubleshooting
-- pnpm has trouble with create-react-app.
-You will need to start it with
-  `FAST_REFRESH=false pnpm start`
+## Troubleshooting - pnpm has trouble with create-react-app.
+You will need to start it with `FAST_REFRESH=false pnpm start`
   Click [here for more info](https://github.com/pnpm/pnpm/issues/2957)